-The Security Software is composed of Services Software.
+Services Software

 The Services Software consists of Flash Services Software and Services Framework Software.
 The Flash Services Software manages technical demands of the Flash memory and serves the Security IC Embedded Software with an interface for Flash erase and/or programming.
 The Services Framework Software represents a collection of different abstractions and utility functions that provide a runtime environment to the individual Services.

-The Security Software of P73N2M0B0.2C0 includes the Security Software of P73N2M0B0.2P0 and, in addition, the Crypto Library that can be used by the Security IC Embedded Software.
+Crypto Library

 The Crypto Library consists of several binary packages that are intended to be linked to the Security IC Embedded Software.
 The Security IC Embedded Software developer links the binary packages that he needs to his Embedded Software and the whole is subsequently implemented in arbitrary memory (Flash) of the hardware platform.

-The P73N2M0B0.200 provides the computing platform and cryptographic support by means of co-processors for the Crypto Library.
+The P73N2M0B0.202 provides the computing platform and cryptographic support by means of co-processors for the Crypto Library.

-The Security Software of P73N2M0B0.2C0 provides the security functionality described below in addition to the functionality described in the Hardware Security Target [31] for the hardware platform and the functionality of Security Software of P73N2M0B0.2P0 described in Section 1.3.1.1.
+The Security Software of P73N2M0B0.2C2 provides the security functionality described below in addition to the functionality described in the Hardware Security Target [31] for the hardware platform.
 The Security Software uses hardware functionality that is covered by the scope of the platform evaluation like the PKC coprocessor.

-The Crypto Library provides AES1, DES1, Triple-DES (3DES)1, RSA, RSA key generation, RSA public key computation, ECDSA (ECC over GF(p)) signature generation and verification, ECDSA (ECC over GF(p)) key generation, ECDH (ECC Diffie-Hellmann) key-exchange, full point addition (ECC over GF(p)), ECDAA, standard security level SHA-1, SHA-224, SHA-256, SHA-384, SHA-512, SHA-3/224, SHA-3/256, SHA-3/384, SHA-3/512 algorithms, high security level SHA-1, SHA-224, SHA-256, SHA-384, SHA-512, SHA-3/224, SHA-3/256, SHA-3/384, SHA-3/512 algorithms, and HMAC algorithms.2
+The Crypto Library provides AES, DES, Triple-DES (3DES), RSA, RSA key generation, RSA public key computation, ECDSA (ECC over GF(p)) signature generation and verification, ECDSA (ECC over GF(p)) key generation, ECDH (ECC Diffie-Hellmann) key-exchange, full point addition (ECC over GF(p)), ECDAA, standard security level SHA-1, SHA-224, SHA-256, SHA-384, SHA-512, SHA-3/224, SHA-3/256, SHA-3/384, SHA-3/512 algorithms, high security level SHA-1, SHA-224, SHA-256, SHA-384, SHA-512, SHA-3/224, SHA-3/256, SHA-3/384, SHA-3/512 algorithms, and HMAC algorithms.